Pedestrian AccidentsTrusted Content

-When a pedestrian is seriously injured in an accident, it is usually the result of some negligence on the part of the driver.
-Some common causes of pedestrian accidents include:
+Drivers have an obligation to exercise due care around pedestrians.
+When a pedestrian is injured by a vehicle, there is usually some negligence on the part of the driver.
+Some of the common negligent actions by drivers include:

-- Missing signal lights or not paying attention to signs
+- Not paying attention to signs and signal lights.

 - Failing to yield the right of way to pedestrians

-When a pedestrian is struck by a vehicle, they are automatically covered by either their own or the driver’s no-fault car insurance benefits.
-These benefits cover economic losses such as a portion of the medical costs and some lost wages.
-No-fault claims insurance must be filed in a timely manner, so it is important to seek medical attention and act quickly.
+When a pedestrian is struck by a motor vehicle, that person is automatically covered by No-Fault car insurance benefits.
+These benefits cover economic losses such as medical costs and some lost wages.
+No-Fault claims must be filed in a timely manner, so it is important to act quickly.

-However, if a pedestrian has sustained a serious injury, he or she may be able to file a negligence claim against the driver who caused the injury.
-In a negligence claim, the pedestrian may be able to recover for non-economic damages such pain and suffering as well as compensation for all economic damages including lost wages and past and future medical expenses.
-In these cases, negligence on the part of the driver and the existence and cause of the serious injury will have to be proven.
+However, if a pedestrian sustains a serious injury, he or she may be able to file a negligence claim against the driver.
+In a negligence claim, the pedestrian may be able to recover damages for pain and suffering as well as compensation for all economic damages including lost wages and past and future medical expenses.
+In these cases, negligence on the part of the driver and the existence of a serious injury will have to be proven.

-When confronted with a reckless driver, sometimes there is not much a pedestrian can do, but there are steps you can take to stay safe:
+In some cases, there is not much a pedestrian can do when faced with a reckless driver, but there are steps that pedestrians can take to stay safe:

-- Check for turning vehicles even when you have the right of way
+- Check for turning vehicles even if you have the right of way

-- Stay alert and don’t text and walk, especially when approaching an intersection
+- Stay alert and avoid texting and walking especially when approaching an intersection

-- Walk on the sidewalk and not along the road
+- Stay on the sidewalk and do not walk along the side of the road

-If you were a pedestrian who was seriously injured in an accident, you should have an experienced attorney evaluate your case.
-Contact the trusted lawyers at Abrahamson & Uiterwyk online or call us at 1-800-753-5203 to schedule your free consultation.
+If you are a pedestrian who was seriously injured in an accident, you should have an attorney evaluate your case.
+Contact the trusted lawyers at Abrahamson & Uiterwyk online or call us at 1-800-538-4878 to schedule your free consultation.